BC Sans Typeface

 - Andrew Pratt, Former GCPE Graphic Communications Director and one of the initial founders of the BC Sans typeface

 BC Sans is required for use on all new and current government webpages on gov.bc.ca, as well as government services hosted outside of gov.bc.ca.
-Gov.bc.ca webpages have already been updated, while those hosted outside are to be updated during maintenance.
+Webpages hosted on gov.bc.ca have already been updated, while those hosted externally will be updated during maintenance.

 Additionally, the Province is taking steps to include First Nations, Métis and Inuit languages in official government records, including ID, and in systems and services.